The Backpacking Revolution, Gear Pioneers 1945 to the Present

 Home

-Last Revision January 10, 2010
+Last Revision 11/08/2024

 Disclaimer: This Disclaimer applies to all the contents of my "History of Gear" site.
 The material on these pages represent only the reports of the correspondents and my own interpretation of those reports.
 In many cases "History of Gear" material is difficult to independently verify and that is a "given" in this type of research.
-It is important to keep in mind that the events, gear, and personages reported in the "History of Gear" lie far in the past, in some cases as much as 60 years in the past.
+It is important to keep in mind that the events, gear, and personages reported in the "History of Gear" lie far in the past, in some cases as much as 65 years in the past.
 It is common that even people who were within the same company so many years ago will remember/interpret happenings in quite different ways.
+Contact me: jupiterman47@gmail.com

 From: J. K. in Oregon